exapsy/Vide/README.md

 ## <h1 align="center">All started when I couldn't find a software that fits my needs.</h1>
 * The first one had to be bought after the trial and it didn't really worth it.
 It had a really big delay when it was reading live values, around 1 minute(!) and it needed an **external Arduino Library** to read the values.
 I wanted something simple, without the need of unnecessary external libraries, just a **quick serial output**.
 * The other one was just poor quality, unusable and much more complex.
 Why all these programs were so complex?
 All I wanted was to visualize some values that we got from the Serial Input!
+I don't want to learn your damn API and program settings for such a simple job.
+Probably I wouldn't need your program for a long time, why would I have to learn everytime your API after I forget it?
+Don't make my life harder than it should be!
-* Most of them couldn't support **Database Communication** and I'm about to make it possible via UDP **Two-Way Binding Connection**
+* Most of them couldn't support **Database Communication** and I'm about to make it possible via UDP **Two-Way Binding Connection**.
+* **Bugs**,**Unsupported** & **Unstable** software.

 And they all were either pretty **complicated** and with **problems/bugs**.
 I wanted to make something simple that everyone could use and it would be great for a **High End** *AND* a **Low End** user.